Today's Articles

 St. Clair Drake was moved by the potential and power of social science research to effect racial change.
 He enrolled at the University of Chicago and, until 1945, worked with eminent sociologist W. Lloyd Warner and others, focusing on Black Chicago.
 The result was the publication of the classic "Black Metropolis."

-Drake was one of the first Black faculty members at Roosevelt University, where he taught for 23 years, leaving in 1973 to chair Stanford's African American studies program.
+Drake was among the first Black faculty members at Roosevelt University, where he taught for 23 years, leaving in 1973 to chair Stanford's African American studies program.
 His book "Black Diaspora" was published in 1972.
 St. Clair Drake died in 1990.

 To Become an Anthropologist